getsentry/sentry-javascript/README.md

 ### SENTRY_SITE
 Optionally set the site for the client to use.
 [What is site?](http://raven.readthedocs.org/en/latest/config/index.html#site)

+### RELEASE
+Optionally set the application release version for the client to use, this is usually a Git SHA hash.
+Raven will also check to see whether the VERSION environment variable is set if it cannot find RELEASE.

 ## Catching global errors
 For those times when you don't catch all errors in your application. ;)